Kaitlyn-Folsom/Flashcard-Generator/README.md

 * Basic - Cards conataining a front and a back
 * Cloze - Cards containing partial-text, and the full text when the user rquests it.

-(/images/ScreenShot-1.png)
+!(/images/ScreenShot-1.png)

 ### Add Basic Card

 The user can add their own Basic Card to the deck.

-img (show adding card)
+!(/images/ScreenShot_AddBasic.png)

 ### Show Basic Cards

 Their are already hardcoded cards in the file.
 This will show all cards including any cards the user has added.

-img (list of cards)
+!(/images/ScreenShot_ShowBasic.png)

-* Note: added user card at the end
+* Note: added user card has been added

 ### Take Quiz

 When "Take Quiz" is chosen the user will be asked to choose between taking either the "Basic Card" or "Cloze Card Quiz".

-img(choose between basic or cloze)
+!(/images/ScreenShot_ChooseQuiz)

 #### Basic Card Quiz

-A full question is asked and the user enters their answer.
-They will be prompted if they are correct or incorrect.
-When all cards are used it will display total number of correct and incorrect answers.
+The front of the card is asked and the user enters their answer.
+If the user's answer matches the back of the card they will told they are correct.
+If their answer is incorrect, they will be told the correct answer.
+When all cards are used it will display the total number of correct and incorrect answers.

-img(basic card quiz)
+!(/images/ScreenShot_BasicQuiz)

+* Note: added user card has been shown

 #### Cloze Card Quiz

-A

-img(cloze card quiz)
+The partial question is asked and the user enters their answer.
+If they are correct or incorrect the full sentence will be shown.
+When all cards are used it will display the total number of correct and incorrect answers.

+!(/images/ScreenShot_ClozeQuiz)